Florian-Celibashi/Buddybot-2.0/README.md

 ## ✨ Features

 - **Self-Defense** - Buddybot automatically retaliates against any entity that attacks him.

-- **Follow mode** – `!follow`
+- **Follow mode toggle** – `!follow`
   BuddyBot locks onto a player and follows them around, pathfinding around blocks and obstacles.
-  When !follow mode is toggled on, Buddybot intelligently breaks or places blocks as needed to navigate the terrain and reach the player.
+  When enabled, Buddybot intelligently breaks or places blocks as needed to navigate the terrain and reach the player.

-- **Assist mode** – `!assist`
+- **Assist mode toggle** – `!assist`
-  When enabled, Buddybot joins the fight: he attacks any mob you attack, as well as any mob that attacks you.
+  When enabled, Buddybot joins the fight: he attacks any mob player attacks, as well as any mob that attacks the player.

 - **Friendly fire toggle** – `!friendlyfire`
   Switch between:
   - _“Ignore friendly damage”_ (shrugs off accidental hits / playful punches)
-  - _“Duel mode”_ (BuddyBot will treat you as a valid combat target)
+  - _“Duel mode”_ (buddybot will fight back against any player who attacks him)

-- **Spawn / lifecycle commands** – `!spawn`, `!despawn` (or similar)
+- **Spawn commands** – `!spawn`, `!despawn`
   Start/quit the bot cleanly from Minecraft chat (exact commands can be tweaked in `commands.js`).

-- **LLM-powered chat** – Talk to BuddyBot in Minecraft chat
+- **LLM-powered chat** – Talk to BuddyBot in Minecraft chat BuddyBot uses OpenAI’s latest language models to answer your in-game questions instantly.
+Ask about crafting recipes, mob behavior, redstone logic, or general gameplay tips — BuddyBot provides fast, accurate help to players without having to leave the game.
-  Messages can be piped to OpenAI’s API so BuddyBot can role-play, explain mechanics, or just hang out.
+  Just make sure to start your message with @bb or @buddybot to get his attention.

 - **Modular command system**
   Commands like follow/assist/friendlyfire are split into their own modules, making it easy to add new ones.